yunhua-lee/micromq/README.md

 # Extend
 You can extend the following features:
 1. storage: just implement IMessageDao and IReceiptDao, and then initiate storage at MQNode.build function.
-2. group: just implement NodeGroupStrategy, and then initiate storage at MQNode.build function.
+2. group: just implement NodeGroupStrategy, and then initiate group strategy at MQNode.build function.
 3. queue mode: implement IPull to add new kind of pull operation, implement ISave to ad new kind of save mode for queue.
-4. more function: add more Spring Boot controllers to support new functions.
+4. more functions: add more Spring Boot controllers to support new functions.

 # Maintainers
 Wallace &lt;yunhua.lee@gmail.com&gt;